RESEARCH & ADVISORY

 Johnston, E., et al (2020).
 Rapid Research Information Forum The impact of the COVID-19 pandemic on women in the STEM workforce.
 Australian Government Chief Scientist, Canberra.

-Kingsley, I., Oliver C.A., Slavich E. (2019).
+Kingsley, I., Oliver C.A., and Slavich E. (2019).
 Hidden in the figures: what students are telling us about the effectiveness of astrobiology outreach.
 Astrobiology.
 Volume 19, Issue 9.

 Oliver, C.A., Fergusson, J., Kingsley, I., Oliver, J., Mahony, P., and Browne, C. (2015).
 The Mars Lab: Connecting authentic science with the classroom.
 SCAN.
 Volume 34, Issue 1.